Silver Glenn Springs Florida

 If you’ve never swum in the spring before, here are some reasons to visit Silver Glen Springs:

-• The water is crystal clear, and there’s a sandy bottom.
+• The water is crystal clear, and the bottom is sandy.

 • Paddling is a great way to explore here, and you can rent kayaks and canoes.